 A third party may sue us for infringing its intellectual property rights.
 In addition, a third party may claim that we have improperly obtained or used its confidential or proprietary information.
 Likewise, we may need to resort to litigation to enforce a patent issued to us or to determine the scope and validity of third-party proprietary rights.
-For example, we have received a letter from attorneys representing Daniel Keane, the chief executive officer of Mod-Pac, our North American printing supplier, and the brother of Robert S. Keane, our chief executive officer, claiming an inventorship interest in our issued United States patent relating to printing aggregation.
-If Daniel Keane were to commence an action to assert this claim and were successful in establishing co-inventorship, he would be able to use, and license to others the right to use, this patent without paying any compensation to us.
-We have informed Daniel Keane that we believe he does not qualify as a co-inventor, but there can be no guarantee that he will not commence a formal action or that, if commenced, we will be successful in defending against such action.
+For example, we have received a claim from Daniel Keane, the chief executive officer of Mod-Pac, our North American printing supplier, and the brother of Robert S. Keane, our chief executive officer, claiming an inventorship interest in our issued United States patent relating to printing aggregation.
+If Daniel Keane were successful in establishing co-inventorship, he would be able to use, and license to others the right to use, this patent without paying any compensation to us.
+We believe Daniel Keane does not qualify as a co-inventor and have so informed him, but there can be no guarantee that he will not commence a formal action or that, if commenced, we will be successful in defending against such action.
 Similarly, Daniel Keane may claim inventorship in our other patents or pending applications relating to printing aggregation and may accordingly obtain an interest in these other patents and pending applications.

 The cost to us of any litigation or other proceeding relating to intellectual property rights, even if resolved in our favor, could be substantial, and the litigation would divert our management's efforts from growing our business.
 Potential adversaries may be able to sustain the costs of complex intellectual property litigation more effectively than we can because they have substantially greater resources.
-Uncertainties resulting from the initiation and continuation of any litigation could limit our ability to continue our operations or may prevent or delay our acquisition by a third party.
+Uncertainties resulting from the initiation and continuation of any litigation could limit our ability to continue our operations.